 Project TNR is a volunteer run program established in October 2015 as a pilot program aiming to address the great need of spay and neuter of feral/community cats.
-While originally intended to be a seasonal program, we have seen the need of TNR assistance year-round.
 We rely solely on individual donations and volunteers to complete this incredibly important work.

 Support Project TNR:

 The Jeff Davis Corridor area has an URGENT and immediate need for TNR services.
 In an effort to continue to help this area as much as possible, we have established a $6000 fundraising goal to spay/neuter at least 85% of the cats in the corridor.
 The online crowd funding page can be found here.
 Please share with your friends and all of those in our community to help.
 Spay and neuter is a tremendous way to solve the overpopulation problem.

 1. What defines a feral cat?
 A feral or "community" cat is a cat who has reverted in some degree to a wild state.
 They originate from former domestic cats who were lost or abandoned and then learned to live outdoors or in environments involving little human contact.
 Feral cats are not socialized to people and are therefore not adoptable.